wealthbot-io/wealthbot/.github/CURRENT.md

 RIA Panel
 ==
-Currently we have - registration with custom options, see the workflow, clients and his portfolios. manage models. and your information, risk questionary questions.
+Currently we have -
+* registration with custom options,
+* see the workflow,
+* clients and his portfolios.
+* manage models.
+* your information.
+* risk questionary questions.

 After filling information from client’s side you can see thats name and suggested portfolio (from system) then accept it

 Admin panel
 ==
+currently we have Ria’s,

+* clients,
-currently we have Ria’s, clients, securities and billing.
-Some custodians and rebalancer integration and settings management.
+* securities and billing.
+* Some custodians and rebalancer integration and settings management.

 Bugs
 ==
 As any soft we have a some bugs and fixing that day by day.

 Many thanks for contributing.